-The proposed MOS amendment does not substantially alter the existing arrangements, whether as provided for by the Part 91 MOS with effect on and from 2 December 2021, or as would be provided for on that date by those other instruments if they continued to exist transitionally and independently of the Part 91 MOS.
+The proposed MOS amendment does not substantially alter the existing arrangements, whether as provided for by the MOS with effect on and from 2 December 2021, or as would be provided for on that date by those other instruments if they continued to exist transitionally and independently of the MOS.

 It is determined, therefore, that the proposed MOS amendment is of a minor or machinery nature for the purposes of paragraph 11.275 (1) (d) of CASR.

-Appendices 2 and 3 of the Explanatory Statement, which accompanies the proposed MOS amendment, can be found on the Federal Register of Legislation.
-These appendices set out detailed explanations of each amendment and demonstrate how it is of a minor or machinery nature in the context of the Part 91 MOS.
+Appendix 2 of the Explanatory Statement, which accompanies the proposed MOS amendment and can be found on the Federal Register of Legislation, sets out a detailed explanation of each amendment and demonstrates how it is of a minor or machinery nature in the context of the Part 138 MOS.